gkeg/cartpole-ai/README.md

 # cartpole-ai
-Tinkering around with Q-learning by playing cartpole through OpenAI's gym.
+Tinkering around with reinforcement learning through the toy game "CartPole" in OpenAI's training environment.
+Contained are implementation using simple parameter vectors, Q learning, and SARSA.